There was an error with your log in

 • Travel and medical insurance — optional

-• This Laugavegur Trail tour is considered moderately strenuous to challenging.
-To make the most out of your hiking adventure, you have to be able to hike between 5 to 8 hours while carrying a backpack for 6 full days.
-You’ll gain between 100 (330 ft) and 600 m (1,970 ft) of elevation per day, read day-by-day breakdown in the itinerary.
+• In order to join this Laugavegur Trail tour, great fitness is required.
+To make the most out of your hiking adventure, you have to be able to hike between 5 to 8 hours for 6 full days.

 You won’t have to carry all your gear and belongings with you—your luggage will be transported hut-to-hut.